National Institute of Water and Atmospheric Research: Importance

-NIWA vessels

-Foremost among NIWA's 30 vessels is the 70-metre deepwater research vessel RV Tangaroa, New Zealand's only ice-strengthened research ship.
-The 28-metre RV Kaharoa is used mainly for coastal research, but has gone further afield to deploy ocean-profiling Argo floats, from Chile to Mauritius.

-Māori environmental science

-NIWA set up the Te Kūwaha – Māori Environmental Research group to develop ways of sharing knowledge with Māori communities and empowering Māori business with the latest science.
-This is a critical part of science in Aotearoa New Zealand as institutes have been criticized for poor representation for Māori and Pasifika researchers.
-The team have had notable success with a taonga species guide and Māori specific climate impact research.

 High Performance Computing Facility

 In 2018 NIWA commissioned 3 powerful Cray supercomputers called Mahuika, Maui and Kupe, forming the HPCF (High Performance Computing Facility).
 The HPCF is capable of processing more than two thousand trillion calculations per second.
 2 of the 3 Cray supercomputers (Mahuika and Maui) are located in NIWA's Wellington campus, while Kupe is located at the University of Tamaki Data Centre.
 It also leads investigations such as the analysis of genetic information, the modelling of the impact of climate change and forecasting weather related hazards.
 The detailed specifications of the HPCF can be found here.